HUPO-PSI/mzQC/doc/gh-page/pages/mzqc-intro.md

 ---
 layout: page
-title: "5 Minutes into mzQC"
+title: "Introduction to mzQC"
-permalink: /quick-intro/
+permalink: /mzQC-intro/
 ---
-# 5 Minute Overview to mzQC

 The mzQC specification defines a simple yet versatile file format with a hierarchical structure to store quality metrics.
 Following is a ~5 minutes overview to mzQC: